A proposal is a written offer to solve a technical problem

 presentation, it would be wise to gather any additional

-his problem (needs and interests).
-Call Reports may
+problem (needs and interests).
+Call Reports may contain

-contain such information, and direct contact with Service
+such information, and direct contact with Service Engineering

-For instance, it may be possible to determine what a
+it may be possible to determine what a given company’s

-want a customer turning us down with a remark, for example,
+turning us down with a remark, for example, that we described

-may not always permit us to avoid such criticisms, but
+information, may not always permit us to avoid such criticisms,

 Analysis